Water supply and sanitation in Ecuador: Investment and financing

 Financing for urban and rural water supply investments is provided by a multitude of national and sub-national actors under different terms and conditions.
 Some favour participation by users and municipalities, but the majority provide assistance without requiring any contributions (assistencialismo) in a clientelistic manner, underestimating the importance of participation to reach sustainability of services.

-In 2001, an Executive Decree was adopted by the government which created correlation between a tax on telephone calls and government transfers of funds for water and sanitary improvement to municipalities.Decreto Ejecutivo No. 2562 published on 21 February 2005 The level of the transfers is higher for poorer municipalities, and – most notably – higher for those that improve operator performance or choose to delegate service provision to autonomous operators.
+In 2001, an Executive Decree was adopted by the government which created correlation between a tax on telephone calls and government transfers of funds for water and sanitary improvement to municipalities.
+The level of the transfers is higher for poorer municipalities, and – most notably – higher for those that improve operator performance or choose to delegate service provision to autonomous operators.
 The system of sub-national transfers thus provides incentives to improve both performance and more sustainable institutional arrangements at the local level.

 From 1990 to 2005, US$409 million were invested in water supply and sanitation at the municipal level.
 As shown above, the funding reached its peak in 2002, when US$6.1 per capita were spent.
 However, the average investment p.a. was at only US$2.1 Compared to other Latin American states like its neighboring countries Peru and Colombia, the investment level in Ecuador is low.